The multiresolution analysis of flow graphs: Flow graphs, single-entry/single-exit regions, and the program structure tree

-A \emph{single entry/single exit (SESE) region} in a digraph $G$ is defined as an ordered pair of edges $(e_1,e_2)$ satisfying each of the following conditions \cite{JohnsonPearsonPingali}: \begin{itemize} \item $e_1 \text{ dom } e_2$; \item $e_2 \text{ pdom } e_1$; \item a cycle in $G$ contains $e_1$ iff it contains $e_2$. \end{itemize} See figure \ref{fig:SESE}.
-Note first that $(e_1,e_1)$ is a degenerate SESE region \footnote{ NB.
-Degenerate SESE regions of the form $(e_1,e_1)$ are excluded by the original definition of \cite{JohnsonPearsonPingali}.
-We avoid this exclusion so as to make the series tensor product of \S \ref{sec:TensorSeries} work nicely. }, and second that a nondegenerate SESE region $(e_1,e_2)$ (i.e., a SESE region with $e_1 \ne e_2$) unambiguously corresponds to the ordered vertex pair $(t(e_1),s(e_2))$, where $s(\cdot)$ and $t(\cdot)$ respectively denote the source and target of an edge.
+A \emph{single entry/single exit (SESE) region} in a digraph $G$ is defined as an ordered pair of edges $(e_1,e_2)$ satisfying each of the following conditions \cite{JohnsonPearsonPingali}: $e_1 \text{ dom } e_2$, $e_2 \text{ pdom } e_1$, and a cycle in $G$ contains $e_1$ iff it contains $e_2$.
+See Figure \ref{fig:SESE} for examples.
+Note first that $(e_1,e_1)$ is a degenerate SESE region, \footnote{NB.
+Degenerate SESE regions $(e_1,e_1)$ are excluded by the original definition of \cite{JohnsonPearsonPingali}.
+We allow such regions to make the series tensor product of \S \ref{sec:TensorSeries} work nicely. } and second that a nondegenerate SESE region $(e_1,e_2)$ (i.e., a SESE region with $e_1 \ne e_2$) unambiguously corresponds to the ordered vertex pair $(t(e_1),s(e_2))$, where $s(\cdot)$ and $t(\cdot)$ respectively denote the source and target of an edge.
 We may use either the edge or vertex pairs above to specify a nondegenerate SESE region.
 Note also that in a DAG the third condition above is trivial.
 Finally, note that the edges $e_s$ from the source and $e_t$ to the target of a flow graph $G$ together define a SESE region and \emph{vice versa}.
 With this in mind, write either $G$ or $(e_s,e_t)$ for the flow graph or the equivalent SESE region.

-We give a few simple results before moving on to a fundamental theorem.
+We give a few simple results (the first is straightforward enough that we omit a proof) before moving on to a fundamental theorem.